Is the Steam client running particularly slow? Here’s how to return it to its former glory.

 - Reboot Steam.

-- The second method starts by right-clicking on the Windows Start menu and selecting ”Run”.
+- The second method begins by right-clicking on the Windows Start menu and selecting ”Run”.

 - Find the file called ”Steam.exe” and right-click on it.